rodneyramsay/album_streamer/README.md

 track.

-The goal is to have a web front end that help manage things but for now, album_sreamer loops though all music in randomized (-r) or alphabetical album order.
+The goal is to have a web front end that help manage things but for now, album_streamer loops though all music in randomized (-r) or alphabetical album order.

 Requires